Hungarian Cucumber Salad

 Related Recipes

-For more great Hungarian recipes, check out these authentic dishes:
+For more great Hungarian recipes, check out these other classic dishes that Eric grew up eating!

 Hungarian Cucumber Salad

 With the perfect balance of creamy and bite, this Hungarian cucumber salad recipe is absolutely delicious.
-Made with fresh cucumbers, garlic, onions, and loads of great spices – of course, paprika – this recipe is so easy to make and best served chilled!
+Made with fresh cucumbers, garlic, sour cream, and spices – of course, paprika – this salad is so easy to make and best served chilled!

 Print Pin Save